-Proposal 3: Approval of the Amendment and Restatement of our 2013 Equity Incentive Award Plan.
+Proposal 6: Approval of the Amendment and Restatement of our 2013 Equity Incentive Award Plan.
 The approval of the amendment and restatement of our 2013 Equity Incentive Award Plan must receive "For" votes from the holders of a majority of the shares of common stock present or represented by proxy and entitled to vote at the annual meeting.

-Voting results will be tabulated and certified by Mediant Communications LLC.
+Voting results will be tabulated and certified by Mediant Communications LLC ("Mediant").

-What is the effect of abstentions and broker non-votes?
+What is the effect of abstentions?

 Shares of common stock held by persons attending the annual meeting but not voting, and shares represented by proxies that reflect abstentions as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
-Abstentions are treated as shares present in person or by proxy and entitled to vote, so abstaining has the same effect as a negative vote for purposes of determining whether our stockholders have ratified the appointment of BDO USA, LLP as our independent registered public accounting firm and the amendment and restatement of our 2013 Equity Incentive Award Plan.
-However, because the election of directors is determined by a plurality of votes cast, abstentions will not be counted in determining the outcome of such a proposal.
+Because Proposal 1, the election of directors, is determined by a plurality of votes cast, abstentions will not be counted in determining the outcome of such proposal.
+For all other proposals scheduled for a vote at the annual meeting (Proposals 2, 3, 4, 5, and 6), abstaining has the same effect as a negative vote because abstentions are treated as shares present at the meeting or by proxy and entitled to vote.